Once the sun drops below the Albuquerque city limits, street lights switch on, programmed by computers.

 At Sadie’s, Neal and I have our right hands stamped with a black owl that lets us re-enter the bar if we decide to leave and want to return.
 My jazz teacher, Chadd, plays with a Latin band playing tonight and we came down to hear him play..
 The opening act Cuban band is just setting up on stage and we realize quickly we will have a wait before Chadd’s group finally gets on stage.

 Compensating, we take our black owls outside to fly old Route 66, admire the beautiful renovated Kimo Theater and grab a burger at Lindy’s, a downtown eatery dating back to the 1940’s.
-Downtown is beginning to sparkle but careless night people still stand in doorways, loiter in small groups, smoke, drink beer out of paper bags.
-This Downtown area has been trying to rehabilitate itself in the last decade and has made some progress though families and sane people aren’t often down here after dark.
+This Downtown area has been trying to rehabilitate itself in the last decade and has made some progress though families and sane people don’t often come down here after dark.

 Neal tells his wife, later, that it was an experience.